uclcg/uclcg/README_TECH.md

 # full forever path might be unnecessary: forever start server.js
 # when the source code has changed, it is necessary to recompile with grunt for the changes to be shown
 # if forever errors out with MongoError, check if MongoDB is running correctly.
-# if you made changes to the sourcecode after pulling, you need to recompile via grunt (see below).
 ```

 This should fire up `server.js` at `localhost:8080`, if no other port is specified (cf.`server/config.js`)